mcloughlan/algo-notes/docs/algorithms.md

 !!! info

 	In general, DP solutions are used to maximise or minimise.
-Knapsack or coin change.
+Like Knapsack or [coin change](#coin-change-algorithm).

 	They store previous answers to stop the repetition of overlapping sub-problems